Vimjas/vim-python-pep8-indent/README.rst

 ----------------------

 This script is based on one from vim’s official `script repo`_  that was *not* originally written by me.
-Unfortunately the indentation was off by one character in one case and hasn’t been updated since 2005.
+Unfortunately the indentation was off by one character in one case and the script hasn’t been updated since 2005.

 Even more unfortunately, I wasn’t able to reach any of the original authors/maintainers:
 **David Bustos** and **Eric Mc Sween**.

 So I fixed the annoyance it with the help of `Steve Losh`_ and am putting it out here so you don’t have to patch the original yourself.
 The original patch is still available here_.

+Over the time a lot more improvements have been contributed_ by `generous people`_.

 I’d like to thank the original authors here for their work and release it hereby to the *Public Domain* (using the CC0_ licence) since I hope that would be in their spirit.
 If anyone with a say in this objects, please let me_ know immediately.